nikkibuttowsk/SuppliMED/README.md

 </h1>

 <h2 align="center">
-  A Medicine Inventory System powered by C# and SQL, with a modern HTML and CSS interface.
+  A Medical Supplies Inventory System powered by C# and SQL, with a modern HTML and CSS interface.
 </h2>

 <div align="center">